Skyvell/bmw-commision-design/README.md

 # bmw_analysis_and_design

+## Project requirements
+Tool requirements:
+- Github Actions for CI/CD.
+- Terraform for infrastructure.

+Throughput needs:
+Uploaded files are relatively small.
+Will read and write
+1. Requirement Gathering and Analysis
+Duration: 1-2 weeks
+Activities:
+Define and document the project scope.
+Does BMW have requirement for certain tools (e.g. programming language, CI/CD, CDK vs cloudformation)?
+Understand the data formats, security requirements, and compliance needs.
+Identify structure of incomming data from external AWS account.
+Identify the structure and size of the data in the files to be uploaded.
+Understand the scalability/throughput needs of the product.
+Indentify AWS components and external integrations.
+Core View does not seem to have its own API.
+Investigate how to interact with Core View.
+Output: A detailed requirement document.

 ## Projects score
 - Commission paid retroactively for the previous month based on penetration rate and volume sales target achievement.
 - Clawback of mentioned commission if the contract was canceled within a 6 month period.